pourmalek/CovidVisualizedCountry/20220527/readme.md

 **REPORTED DEATHS:**

-Reported daily deaths are increasing in Alberta and British Columbia.
+Reported daily deaths are increasing in _Alberta_ and _British Columbia_.

 The current level of reported daily deaths at the national level has been around 70 since mid-April, composed of declining daily deaths in Ontario of Quebec, and rising daily deaths in Alberta and British Columbia.
 This high level of reported daily deaths since mid-April was seen only during the first wave of omicron (January 2022), the second national wave in winter 2021, and the first national wave spring 2000.
 In short, daily deaths are high.